 for more information on how best to prepare your child for the test.

-The second phase of testing occurs in January.
-Math achievement and school-readiness skills are assessed during the individual evaluation.
+The second phase of testing occurs December 8 (last name A-K) and December 14 (last name L-Z).
+Math achievement and school-readiness skills are assessed during the SJS evaluation.
+You will receive an email with your child's scheduled testing date and time.